maheshsiyag/fhehp/README.md

 ## Running the application on your machine

-From this directory, i.e. `health_prediction`, you can proceed with the following steps.
+From this directory, i.e., `health_prediction`, you can proceed with the following steps.

 ### Do once